Skip to main content

 Rate Limiting

-Rate limits control how many requests and tokens a given API key can use per minute or per day for specific models.
-An admin key sets these limits on member keys; member keys cannot modify limits or inspect other keys.
+Rate limiting lets workspace Admins and Owners cap LLM usage — requests, tokens, and credit spend — before a runaway agent or misconfigured app drains your budget.
+An admin key sets limits on member keys; member keys cannot modify limits or inspect other keys.

 Setup